jakearchibald/jakearchibald.com/static-build/posts/2021/07/export-default-thing-vs-thing-as-default/index.md

 export { 'hello!' as thing };
 ```

-To make `export default 'hello!'` work, the spec gives `export default thing` different semantics.
+To make `export default 'hello!'` work, the spec gives `export default thing` different semantics to `export thing`.
 Instead of passing `thing` by reference (which would be impossible with `'hello!'`), it passes it by value.
 It's as if it's assigned to a hidden variable before it's exported, and as such, when `thing` is assigned a new value in the `setTimeout`, that change isn't reflected in the hidden variable that's actually exported.

 So: